ygorcosta/wedeploy.com/ui/src/pages/docs/intro/api-clients.md

 ##### Nuances

-By default, all swift api requests returns a promise like below.
+By default, all requests returns a promise like below.

 ```swift
 WeDeploy